-There are two ways to install Django – Globally on your System or in Virtual Environment.
+There are two ways to install Django on ubuntu – Globally on your System or in Virtual Environment.

 Installing Django in Virtual Environment is the recommended practice by Developers.
 It will remove dependencies and gives you a choice to install your own version packages.

 Now we need to create a directory that will hold our Django Project.
 Run the following command to make a directory named

 django_project or name of your selection.
 Then move to that directory.

 mkdir django_project cd django_project